Pin trading and collecting

+Pin trading and collecting is the practice of buying, selling, exchanging, and collecting enamel pins (or lapel pins) as a hobby.

+Enamel pins are commonly sold as souvenirs, branded merchandise, fashion accessories, and artwork.
+Trade pins are specifically designed for participants to exchange with one another during an event; through this exchange of pins, participants build unique collections.

-Pin trading is the practice of buying, selling, and exchanging collectible pins as a hobby.
-This often takes place in amusement parks and resorts such as Walt Disney World and Disneyland, SeaWorld, Universal Resorts.
-Sporting events, including the Olympic Games, Canada Games, Little League World Series and Odyssey of the Mind feature long-standing pin trading traditions.
-Hard Rock Cafe also sells a pin collection.
+Trading often takes place in amusement parks and resorts such as Walt Disney World and Disneyland, SeaWorld, and Universal Resorts, or at sporting events, such as the Olympic Games, Canada Games, and the Little League World Series.

-While most trading pins are typically flat with a glossy finish, there are many types of trading pin accessory.
-Common features include blinking lights, hanging charms or "danglers", spinners, and bobble heads.
+While most pins are typically flat with a glossy finish, there are many types of accessories.
+Common features include blinking lights, hanging charms (or "danglers"), spinners, and bobbleheads.

+Pins are sometimes manufactured in limited editions to increase demand.

+Amusement parks

+Walt Disney World and Disneyland, SeaWorld, and Universal Resorts all have collectable pins available.